Thursday, September 24, 2015

 Now I know it sounds gross, but until you've tried it don't turn your nose up, too high.

 You might not even know what Spam is, as it's become persona non grata in the food world.
-All it is, is a processed meat loaf in a can.
+It's a processed meat loaf in a can.
 It may be mystery meat, but if you can handle a hot dog, then you can handle Spam.
 Actually, Spam is made primarily from ground pork shoulder and ham.
 The Huffington Post did a short article about Spam, here.

 Japanese make up a part of the local populace, so they added "Hawaiian Steak," or Spam, to their traditional Musubi recipes.
 Musubi is any protein or veggie with sticky rice that's wrapped in dried nori, or seaweed.
 It's a small single serving, slightly shorter than a Twinkie.